 1964 Pontiac Mid-Size Cars Facts, Figures, and Specifications

-1964 Pontiac – new-sized intermediates bow
+1964 Pontiac – New-Sized Intermediates Bow

 New mid-sized GM vehicles were released in 1964.
 The famous GTO option package debuted as well.
 The GTO package circumvented GM’s cubic inch ban by making the 389 CID V-8 an option, rather than a model.
+It was an immediate hit and started the muscle car wars.

 General Year Information – 1964 Pontiac Mid-Size Cars